Saskatoon Property Division Lawyers Helping Clients Divide Their Assets Fairly During Divorce

 Are Assets Always Split Equally?

-Granted, there are some exceptions to this.
-If you used gifted or inherited money to buy the family home, you still have to share the value of the property equally with your spouse, since the family home is nearly always split evenly.
-This also goes for any household goods you brought into the family home.
-Even though they were yours before the marriage or common-law relationship began, they became family property once your spouse started using them regularly in the family home, so they will be split equally.
-Additionally, if you bought an asset before you got married, and it’s increased in value since the date of your wedding, you will be expected to split the increased value with your spouse since that money was made during your relationship.
+However, this may not apply to household goods you brought into the family home.
+Even though they were yours before the marriage or common-law relationship began, they became family property once your spouse started using them regularly in the family home, so their value may be split equally.
+Additionally, if you bought an asset before you got married, and it’s increased in value since the date of your wedding, you may be expected to share the increased value with your spouse since that value was accrued during your relationship.

 As you can see, it’s not always easy to determine how to divide your belongings during a divorce.
 Our trusted legal professionals for families in Saskatoon can help identify and claim property for you depending on what the law states you are supposed to do with it.
 Contact our Saskatoon property division lawyers to learn more.